hlfshell/node-packer/README.md

 packerFile.build([opts,] cb)
 ```
 Will attempt a build by calling packerCmd.build.
 The opts parameter is optional.
 If filePath is set, it shall immediately start the build on that file and NOT write.
 If there is no filePath set, then it will call write() and, upon completion (either success or failure) shall call .clean()

+Please note that, while calling it without a callback is possible, and the build function is chainable, that the function is asynchronous and thus chaining more functions into it does not mean it waits for the build to be complete.

 Callback example:
 ```